serverless/serverless/docs/deprecations.md

 Deprecation code: `LAMBDA_HASHING_VERSION_V2`

-Resolution of lambda version hashes was improved with better (fixed deterministism issues) algorithm, which will be used starting with v3.0.0
+Lambda version hashes were improved with a better algorithm (that fixed determinism issues).
+It will be used by default starting with v3.0.0.

-You can adapt your services to use it now, by setting `provider.lambdaHashingVersion` to `20201221`.
+You can adapt your services to use it now by setting `provider.lambdaHashingVersion` to `20201221`.

+While not recommended, you can keep using the old hashing algorithm by setting `provider.lambdaHashingVersion` to `20200924`.
+That will silence the deprecation and allow to upgrade to v3.

 **Notice:** If you apply this on already deployed service without any changes to lambda code, you might encounter an error similar to the one below: